obfuscatedgenerated/MagicMOTD/README.md

 - You forgot to enable `ip_forward` in BungeeCord's `config.yml`.
 - Multiple players are using the same IP address (e.g. behind a NAT like a home, school or office network).
 Other players may see the wrong name in the MOTD.
-- The player frequently changes their IP address (e.g. using a VPN or dynamic IP address)
+- The player frequently changes their IP address (e.g. using a VPN or dynamic IP address) Your server is behind a reverse proxy (e.g. Cloudflare, ngrok, etc.)

 These limitations cannot be overcome, as the plugin has no way of knowing which player is pinging the proxy.
 It collects their IP when they join, and uses that to determine their name next time they ping the proxy.